Origins of Mascarons

 Femme Fatale Mascarons of Art Nouveau Style

-- Location image 1: Yusif Mammadaliyev street
+- Location of image 1: Yusif Mammadaliyev street

-- Location image 2: Lev Tolstoy street
+- Location of image 2: Lev Tolstoy street

-- Location image 3: Qoqol street
+- Location of image 3: Qoqol street

 Commercial Shop in Art Nouveau Style

 - Architect: Gabriel Ter-Mikelov

 - Location: Corner of Abdulkarim Alizade and Tarlan Aliyarbayov streets

 Fantasy Bath House in Neo-Classic Style

 - Constructed: 1896